MasoniteFramework/docs/features/error-handling.md

 1. A `masonite.exception.SomeException` event will be fired.
 2. A specific ExceptionHandler will be used if it exists for the given exception.
 3. Exceptionite will then handle the error by rendering it in the console
-    a. and with the Exceptionite JSON response if accepted content is `application/json`
+    - and with the Exceptionite JSON response if accepted content is `application/json`
-    b. else with the Exceptionite HTML error page
+    - else with the Exceptionite HTML error page

 ### In Production